Jeff591/CS100FinalProject-DownWithTheSystem/README.md

  > As you complete each section you **must** remove the prompt text.
 Every *turnin* of this project includes points for formatting of this README so keep it clean and keep it up to date.
  > Prompt text is any lines beginning with "\>"
  > Replace anything between \<...\> with your project specifics and remove angle brackets.
 For example, you need to name your project and replace the header right below this line with that title (no angle brackets).
-# Down With The System
+# RPG Project: Down With The System
  > Your author list below should include links to all members GitHub (remove existing author).

  > Authors: [Jeffrey Hata](https://github.com/Jeff591), [Cameron Fong](https://github.com/CameronSF), [Pedro Gonzalez](https://github.com/pgonz028), [Nathan Wong](https://github.com/nathanw1510)